ryntab/Directus-SES/README.md

 ## API Reference
-This extension was made for sending notifications with Directus & AWS SES.
+This extension was made for sending notifications with Directus & AWS SES through the Directus API.
 Since it is limited in scope, certain SES api features are not currently supported.

 |  Type| Supported |
 |--|--|